 Choosing the Right Recovery Program

 These types of support groups are in almost every community in the United States.
 If you’re considering attending a rehabilitation program at a treatment facility, odds are they incorporate these meetings into their addiction treatment programs.
-At Lighthouse Recovery Institute, we encourage the attendance of twelve-step program meetings in the evening, after a day of individual and 12-step group therapy.
+At Lighthouse Recovery Institute, we encourage twelve-step program meetings in the evening, after a day of individual and 12-step group therapy.

 The vast majority of these programs are free of cost, and the only requirement to participate is a desire to stop using.
 A quick online search will show you recovery programs near you, whether you want SMART Recovery meetings or A.A. meetings.
 There are also many types of 12-step programs available to recovering addicts.